geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 2. In the left-hand navigation bar, under the **Support** group, select **New service request**.

-3. In the **Support Assistant** window that appears, select the Message line at the bottom of the window (which currently displays **Messge e.g. How do I install Office?**) and type the following message: **This is a test of the service request system; a call back is not needed.** When you are done, select the **Send message** arrow icon that appears below the message line.
+3. In the **Support Assistant** window that appears, select the Message line at the bottom of the window (which currently displays **Message e.g. How do I install Office?**) and type the following message: **This is a test of the service request system; a call back is not needed.** When you are done, select the **Send message** arrow icon that appears below the message line.

 4. This displays a list of recommended articles related to the issue that you entered.